top of page

 Great Woods Music Festival, Beausejour, MB (1998-2003 inclusive)

-Fed Ex International Showcase - International Blues Challenge, Memphis Tennessee (2014)
+Fed Ex International Showcase - International Blues Challenge, Memphis, TN (2014)

 ALBUM RELEASES: